MAVIS FAQs

 Can I set a default home location or opening page?

-We recognise that users have preferred starting locations, whether it is a specific airfield or geographic region.
-Currently, MAVIS does not retain individual preferences upon login, however, we are actively developing a ’home base’ feature that will allow users to set a default location or page for MAVIS to open with.
-This enhancement is being prioritised to ensure an optimised user experience from the outset of every session.
-We welcome feedback regarding any other default settings you would find valuable.
+We understand that users have preferred starting points, whether that's a particular airfield or geographic region.
+While MAVIS does not currently save individual preferences on login, we are working on adding a 'home base' feature so you can choose a default location or page to open with.
+Improving this function is a priority, as we want to deliver an enhanced user experience from the beginning of each session.
+If there are other default settings you would find useful, we invite you to share your feedback.

 Can I get a mobile app or better offline access?